hernad/harbour/WHY_MSVC.md

 3. [PostgreSQL](https://www.enterprisedb.com/download-postgresql-binaries)
 4. [nodejs](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows)

-Because, one of the main goals of this project is to make good [bridges to other technology stacks](https://github.com/hernad/harbour/blob/master/README.md#3-solution-make-good-bridges), I have decided to put my efforts toward `msvc`.
+One of the main goals of this project is to make [GOOD BRIDGES to other technology stacks](https://github.com/hernad/harbour/blob/master/README.md#3-solution-make-good-bridges), so I have decided to put my efforts in this project toward `msvc`.

-## harbour Makefiles and hbmk2 support
+## harbour Makefiles & hbmk2  - minwg support

-I have **NO PLAN**  plan to exclude mingw windows targets.
+To be precise, I have **NO PLAN**  plan to exclude mingw windows targets.
 I am just focusing to the msvc because exaplained reason.

 ## Using Microsoft Visual C++ and software freedom